IainStevenson/docker.multi.service.reverse.proxy/readme.md

 Download this repository and load it into visual studio.

-Set the startup to docker_conpose using the right click menu on the solution to set startup project.
+Set the startup to docker_compose using the right click menu on the solution to set startup project.

 Edit your hosts file as described above.
 Once thta change is saved its active immediately.